Bad Credit Mortgages

 No Deposit and Bad Credit

-Explore realistic routes for low or no-deposit options when your credit file is affected.
+Explore realistic information around low or no-deposit scenarios where credit history is affected.

 Read the guide → /bad-credit-mortgages/no-deposit/

-Advice for applicants with income from benefits, mixed income sources, or variable work patterns.
+Information for applicants with benefits, mixed income, or variable earnings.

 Read the guide → /bad-credit-mortgages/benefits-income/